 We create familial bonds through food, establish culture and community, and sustain the local environment and agriculture.
 Eating is a quick and easy way to attain instant gratification and make ourselves feel good after a long and tiring day.

-This week, we had the pleasure of interviewing fellow yoga teacher and Holistic Nutritionist, Susanne Mueller of Undrgrnd Yoga.
-An empath and one who’s sensitive to those around her, Susanne used food to cope with the anxiety she felt growing up.
+We had the pleasure of interviewing fellow yoga teacher and Holistic Nutritionist Susanne Mueller of Undrgrnd Yoga.
+An empath and sensitive to those around her, Susanne used food to cope with the anxiety she felt growing up.
 Food became a means to manage extreme emotions before Susanne discovered yoga.

 What has yoga taught you about your body?

-SM—When I started doing yoga, I realized what was happening around my relationship to food wasn’t alright.
+SM—When I started doing yoga, I realized what was happening around my relationship with food wasn’t alright.
 I began to feel like I needed to control what I was eating because I knew it wasn’t good for me.
-I didn’t want to binge eat anymore.
+I didn’t want to binge anymore.
 It just didn’t feel good.